pwaring/technical-talks/engima-lessons/slides.md

  - Ideally want integrity (but not in scope)
  - Will focus mainly on encryption (and breaking)

+# Engima

+ - Used for encrypting German messages in WW2

+# Enigma as an example

+ - Demonstrates flaws in design
+ - Demonstrates flaws in operation
+ - State vs state - significant resources available
+ - Highest stakes possible
+ - Probably the biggest 'hack' in history
+ - War reduced by 1-2 years, millions of lives saved

 # Traffic analysis

  - Can triangulate radio signals to get rough location